You can have compression treatment for lymphoedema in different ways, depending on where the swelling is.

-There’s a new approach of bandaging that includes just two layers.
+There’s a new type of bandaging that includes just two layers.
 The foam layer and compression layer sticks together.
 So you don’t need to have them done separately.

 You can shower or have a bath at home, but you will need to cover the bandaging to keep it dry.

 You might be able to shower or bath when you have the bandages changed.
 Clean, dry and moisturise your skin properly afterwards.
 Your lymphoedema specialist will put the bandages back on.

 Things that help during bandaging treatment

 - Bandaging can be bulky – wear loose or baggy clothes for comfort.

 - Wear comfortable shoes that are not too tight if you have lymphoedema of your leg - a large trainer shoe may be helpful.

 - Contact your insurance company to check if they'll cover you if you drive.
 The bandaging could stop you reacting as quickly as you would normally.
 It might be best to ask someone to drive you to the clinic.

 - Move around normally – movement helps the bandaging to move the fluid out of the swollen area.

 - Aim to do the exercises that your lymphoedema specialist gives you twice a day.

 The bandaging should not be painful, uncomfortable or cause numbness or tingling.
 If you get any of these feelings, remove the top layer of bandaging and see if this helps.
 Take off the other layers if you're still uncomfortable.
 Put on your compression garment.